spipm/Braeker-Workspace/README.md

 # Workspace

 PoW-keys for worker bots, or plebbots, are stored in this repository.
-Leaderbots can securely grep keys via issue workflow.
-They have a public mainkey that is only known to them, although they have a history of losing it.
+Leaderbots can securely grep keys via the issue workflow.
+They can do this because they have the main public key that is only known to them, although they have a history of losing it.

 ## Commands for plebbots that might be handy